mwojnars/hypertag/README.md

   characters, the `r'...'` and `r"..."` syntax can be used.
 - Hypertag provides a special _concatenation operator_.
-If multiple expressions are put one after another separated by 1+ whitespace (a space is the operator): EXPR1 EXPR2 EXPR3 ... their values get automatically converted to strings (`str(EXPR)`) and concatenated.
+If multiple expressions are put one after another separated by 1+ whitespace (a space is the operator): EXPR1 EXPR2 EXPR3 ... their values get automatically converted to strings `str(EXPR)` and concatenated.
   This is an extension of Python syntax for concatenating literal strings, like in:
-  `'Hypertag '  "is"   ' cool'` which is parsed into a single string: `'Hypertag is cool'` In Python, this works for literals only, while in Hypertag, all types of expressions can be handled in this way.
+  `'Hypertag '  "is"   ' cool'` which is parsed into a single string: `'Hypertag is cool'`.
+  In Python, this works for literals only, while in Hypertag, all types of expressions can be joined in this way.
+This operator has lower priority than binary "or" (`|`) and higher than comparisons.

+There are also some _gotcha!_ you need to keep in mind when coding with Hypertag:

+- Inside dicts and array slices, operators other than arithmetic and bitwise must be enclosed in parentheses.
+This is to avoid ambiguity of the colon ":", which normally serves as a pipeline operator, but in dicts and slices plays a role of a field separator.

 ## Cheat Sheet